vita-epfl/CrowdNav/README.md

-# CrowdNav
+# Crowd-aware Robot Navigation with Attention-based Deep Reinforcement Learning
 This repository contains the codes for our ICRA 2018 submission.

-Crowd-Robot Interaction: Crowd-aware Robot Navigation with Attention-based Deep Reinforcement Learning
+For more details, please refer to the [paper](https://arxiv.org/abs/1809.08835).

-For more details, please refer to [paper](https://arxiv.org/abs/1809.08835).
 If you find the codes or paper useful for your research, please cite our paper:
 ```
 @misc{1809.08835,
 Author = {Changan Chen and Yuejiang Liu and Sven Kreiss and Alexandre Alahi},